Clicky

 Why We Recommend It:

-The Rubold Pet Rake is a great choice for removing mats from your dog’s undercoat.
+We found that the Rubold Pet Rake is a great choice for removing mats from your dog’s undercoat.
 The curved teeth protect your pet’s skin and it’s highly effective at untangling hair.
 Keep in mind that this is an undercoat brush though – it shouldn’t be used for short-haired breeds or those without an undercoat.

 Key Features: